emily-clough/fp-flood-nvfi/README.md

 ##### Flood risk from river and sea

 Scotland calculates flood risk from river and seas separately.
-It also uses slightly different classifications from England and Wales.
+Scottish flood data can be found [here](https://www2.sepa.org.uk/flooddata/).

+Flood risk in Scotland

+- High likelihood: A flood event is likely on average in the defined area once in every ten years (1:10).
+Or a 10% chance of happening in any one year.
+- Medium likelihood: A flood event is likely in the defined area on average once in every two hundred years (1:200).
+Or a 0.5% chance of happening in any one year
 ##### Flood risk from surface water (RoSWF)

 ##### Historic flooding